BurhanRaja/Fast_API_Development/README.md

 So, to understand this I built the whole API from scratch using FastApi library in python.
 This API contains a combination great libraries which are worth exploring in python.
 Head to URL:- http://127.0.0.1:8000/ after downloading requirements.txt and running the server command given in Installations.
+If you are not able to understand something about FastApi I suggest you visit this website https://fastapi.tiangolo.com/

 ## Description
 It was hard for me to understand how an API works in theory, so I tried to implement it myself with the help from the documentation and freecodecamp.org.